sileod/embcomp/README.md

 ```

 This package provide helpers for composition of embeddings.
 I particularly recommend trying out embcomp.complexprod prod instead of embcomp.prod and embcomp.analogy instead of embcomp.absdiff for asymmetric tasks (e.g. natural language inference.).
+`prod` and `absdiff` are used in SentEval.
+However, they are not expressive enough to solve asymmetrical tasks.

 ```bib
 @inproceedings{sileo-etal-2019-composition,